Kudzaishe96/Air-Flow_Apache_Spark_Chess_Data_Engineering/README.md

 4. Extract it to the SQL Server

 ### Data Reporting
-1.Coonect your data to power bi
+1. Coonect your data to power bi
-2.Design a template for your report
+2. Design a template for your report
-3.Publish the report as a webbased report
+3. Publish the report as a webbased report